 - Limited in movements

 Due to the resistance of the bands themselves, it is obviously harder to do specific movements (typical punch motions).
 Nevertheless, it can be difficult to throw punches like uppercuts and hooks properly unless the band is in the right position which can be a pain and hinder your progress.

 - It won’t make you a better fighter

-It’s better to be clear with this.
-Shadow boxing with resistance bands won’t make you a better fighter.
-However it will help to change up your training routine and add a strength and conditioning element to your workout.
-If you want to become a better fighter head to boxing or mma gym.
+It’s better to be clear about this.
+Shadowboxing with resistance bands won’t make you a better fighter.
+However, it will help to change up your training routine and add a strength and conditioning element to your workout.
+If you want to become a better fighter head to boxing or MMA gym.